History of Sex in Cinema:

 Silent But Deadly (2011, Can.)

-Sandra lowered her tank top's straps and slipped her blouse over her head, and then began unbuckling her pants.
+Then, she lowered her tank top's straps and slipped her blouse over her head, and began unbuckling her pants.
 He responded: "Hey now!"
 She tantalized him further by slowly stripping out of her red thong panties as he silently whispered to himself and prayed skyward: 'Thank you.'
 She joined him for a nude embrace and kiss after wading into the water.

 The Skin I Live In (2011, Sp.) (aka La Piel Que Habito)